CraftAcademy/library-challenge/README.md

 ### How to use the program

-1. Open a a ruby shell of your choice, such as irb.
+1. Open a ruby shell of your choice, such as irb.
 2. Load the person.rb file. `load './lib/person.rb'`